ADAPT RESEARCH LAB

 We have received funding from the National Science Foundation (NSF), the Air Force Office of Scientific Research (AFOSR), Defense Advanced Research Projects Agency (DARPA), the Department of Homeland Security (DHS), the Human Factors and Ergonomics Society (HFES), and the Center for Innovation in Healthy & Resilience Aging (CIHRA).

 Dr. Erin K. Chiou is the Director of the ADAPT Lab at The Polytechnic School, part of the The Ira A. Fulton Schools of Engineering at Arizona State University.

 Join the Team

-We are seeking students with strong analytical and writing skills to collaborate with us on our current research projects.
+We are seeking students with strong organizational, analytical, and writing skills to collaborate with us on our current research projects.
 Experience collecting and analyzing human subjects data is strongly encouraged for students in engineering.
-Graduate research assistantships are available to students in the Human Systems Engineering Ph.D. program, or a closely related Ph.D. program at ASU.
+Graduate research assistantships may be available to students in the Human Systems Engineering Ph.D. program, or a closely related Ph.D. program at ASU.
 Learn more about potential research opportunities in the Join the Lab page!